ethz-msrl/deep_fluids/README.md

 ## Usage

-Run a script for dataset generation using mantaflow below.
+Run a script for the dataset generation using mantaflow.
 For instance,

     $ ..\manta\build\Release\manta.exe ./smoke_pos_size.py